mitocw/latex2edx/html/_sources/macros.txt

-inline                1: display input box inline (default is not inline, i.e. block display) preprocessorSrc       name of javascript file to load for mathjax pre-processing preprocessorClassName javascript function name within the js file, for mathjax pre-processing
+inline                1: display input box inline (default is not inline, i.e. block display) preprocessorSrc       name of javascript file to load for mathjax pre-processing preprocessorClassName javascript function name within the js file, for mathjax pre-processing rows                  an integer, specifying number of rows to use for text area input cols                  an integer, specifying number of columns to use for text area input
 ===================== ========================================================================

 ``prompts`` and ``answers`` are only used in multiple-input-box